notcopernicus/auto-lab/automotive-projects/dead-car-diagnostics/engineering-log.md

 Looking forward, I plan to re-install all parts and jump start the battery.
 I also intend to create mini battery telemetry system via Raspberry Pi to explore the electricity factors at play (voltage, cells, temp)

+#### 08.02 – Further Thoughts

+The battery is indeed dead after further testing.
+More work needs to be done in terms of identifying what other parts of the car are also faulty.